x71c9/uranio-cli/README.md

 ```
 uranio info
 ```
-This command prints the information uranio was initialized with.
+This command prints the main uranio information for the current repo.

 #### help